Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Lotemax® (loteprednol etabonate ophthalmic suspension) is supplied in a plastic bottle with a controlled drop tip in the following sizes:

-Lotemax is a registered trademark of Bausch & Lomb Incorporated.
+Lotemax is a trademark of Bausch & Lomb Incorporated or its affiliates.

 loteprednol etabonate suspension/ drops